cwilper/dspace-perftest/report/2019-05-31-7.0.p1/details-browse.md

 | 3KB | .02 | /spring-rest/api/discover/browses |
 | **1.1MB** | **4.14** | /spring-rest/api/discover/browses/title/items?sort=dc.title%2CASC&page=0&size=20 |

-## Transaction details

-The following tables show average number of bytes and seconds per request, observed during the single-threaded phase of the test.
-Numbers **in bold** below are higher than most, and may be worth looking into in more detail.

 ### Browse-C-ByTitleBig100 requests

 | Bytes/request | Seconds/request | Path |
 | - | - | - |
 | **5.6MB** | **27.04** | /spring-rest/api/discover/browses/title/items?sort=dc.title%2CASC&page=0&size=100 |

-## Transaction details

-The following tables show average number of bytes and seconds per request, observed during the single-threaded phase of the test.
-Numbers **in bold** below are higher than most, and may be worth looking into in more detail.

 ### Browse-D-ByTitleSmall100 requests

 | Bytes/request | Seconds/request | Path |
 | - | - | - |
 | **1.7MB** | **4.09** | /spring-rest/api/discover/browses/title/items?sort=dc.title%2CASC&page=0&size=100&startsWith=S |

-## Transaction details

-The following tables show average number of bytes and seconds per request, observed during the single-threaded phase of the test.
-Numbers **in bold** below are higher than most, and may be worth looking into in more detail.

 ### Browse-E-SmallItem requests